 1. Increasing the percent of women in STEM careers will take time.
 Early influences are easy to overlook and difficult to affect as a society.
 The finding about fathers I found surprising so I discussed with a good friend, a woman prominent in IT.
 She agreed with the finding and suggested the seeds are sown by the 6th grade.
-It would be interesting to see if this finding is still valid in 2018.
+It would be interesting to see if this finding is still valid.

 2. I agree with Sheryl Sandberg about stereotyping.
 I think Barbara Oakley makes a similar point.
 From media to some educators, there is a message that STEM careers just aren’t for women.
 To some degree rumors from male-dominated tech cultures may feed that stereotyping.
 But there are women in key positions in tech companies.
 Women leaders in tech may be the best to diagnose the problem and seek solutions.